tc39/proposal-static-class-features/README.md

 }
 ```

 In [Issue #1](https://github.com/tc39/proposal-static-class-features/issues/1), there is further discussion about whether this feature is well-motivated.
 In particular, static private methods can typically be replaced by either lexically scoped function declarations outside the class declaration, or by private instance methods.
+However, the current proposal is to include them, due to the use cases in [#4](https://github.com/tc39/proposal-static-class-features/issues/4).

-### Static private fields
+## Static private fields

-#### Semantics
+### Semantics

 The class has an own private field, similar to private instance fields.
 This field is not installed on subclasses, and the initializer is only ever evaluated once.
 As with static public fields, the initializer is evaluated after the TDZ has ended.

-#### Use case
+### Use case

 ```js
 class ColorFinder {